Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions: Real Data Examples

 The resulting UMAP plots are presented in Figure~\ref{scRNA-seq}.
-Though the two embeddings generated for each dataset are qualitatively similar, the low-dimensional representations relying on our loss-based approach are refined.
-In Figure~\ref{scRNA-seq}A, there are a number of cells that are erroneously clustered with the wrong cell types in the PCA-based embedding, but not in the cvCovEst-based embedding.
-This is further captured by the 41\% increase in average silhouette width of our method relative to the traditional approach.
-The improvements are less pronounced in Figure~\ref{scRNA-seq}B: some cells are more densely clustered in the cvCovEst-based embedding and there are fewer mis-clustered cells, but the average silhouette width is only marginally better.
+Though the two embeddings generated for each data set are qualitatively similar, the low-dimensional representation relying on our loss-based approach is more refined in Figure~\ref{scRNA-seq}A. A number of cells erroneously clustered in the PCA-based embedding are correctly represented in the cvCovEst-based embedding.
+This explains the 41\% increase in average silhouette width of our method relative to the traditional approach. \rone{Further insight is gleaned from the diagnostic plots of Figure~\ref{fig:allen-diagnostics}.
+Figure~\ref{fig:allen-diagnostics}A indicates that cvCovEst selected the POET estimator \citep{fan:2013} with 5 latent factors and a thresholding hyperparameter of 0.3.
+It that the selected estimator significantly improves upon the sample covariance matrix in terms of the cross-validated Frobenius risk.
+Figure~\ref{fig:allen-diagnostics}B provides further insight into the discrepancies between the UMAP results of Figure~\ref{scRNA-seq}A: the sample covariance matrix likely over-estimates many of the leading eigenvalues.}

-That the relative improvement of the cvCovEst-based approach over the traditional procedure is more striking in the \citet{tasic:2016} dataset should not be surprising.
-The estimation problem is truly high-dimensional, whereas this is not the case for the \citet{zeisel:2015} dataset.
-As the ratio of the number of features to observations decreases, there is simply less to gain from the use of estimators other than the sample covariance matrix.
+The embeddings in Figure~\ref{scRNA-seq}B qualitatively identical, and so too are their average silhouette widths.
+This is expected, the \citet{zeisel:2015} is not truly high-dimensional.
+The sample covariance matrix likely is a reasonable estimator in this setting.
 Ideally, data-adaptive selection procedures should be cognizant of this.
-Indeed, cvCovEst, when applied to the \citet{zeisel:2015} dataset, selects an estimator whose cross-validated empirical risk is only slightly smaller than that of the sample covariance matrix, and whose leading PCs are virtually identical.
-Alternatively, it may be that the underlying, population covariance matrix is a member of the class of parameters described in \citet{bunea:2015}.
-The diagnostics of the datasets' corresponding covariance matrix estimation procedures are presented in Figures~\ref{fig:allen-diagnostics} and \ref{fig:zeisel-diagnostics} to provide further intuition.
+Indeed, cvCovEst, when applied to the \citet{zeisel:2015} data set, selects an estimator whose cross-validated empirical risk is only slightly smaller than that of the sample covariance matrix, and whose leading PCs are virtually identical (Figure~\ref{supp:fig:zeisel-diagnostics} of the Online Supplement).

-These results show that our loss-based covariance matrix estimation procedure can improve the resolution of scRNA-seq data analyses while promoting objectivity.
-We expect that similar outcomes are possible when including our method in other procedures used to analyze high-dimensional data generated by similar high-throughput biological assays.